Oneflow-Inc/oneflow-documentation/en/docs/quick_start/lenet_mnist.md

     return (labels, logits)
 ```

 Above is the coding of evolution job function and return object is a `Tuple[tp.Numpy, tp.Numpy]`.
 Tuple have two `numpy`  in it.
-We called the job function and calculate accuracy according to return value.
+We called the job function and computation accuracy according to return value.

 ### Iteration evaluation
 The sample amount and correct sample amount in `acc`.
 We will called job function to get `labels` and `logits`：